build-on-aws/content/posts/ultimate-guideline-for-running-spark-on-aws/index.md

 ---
-title: "The Ultimate Guideline for Running Apache Spark on AWS at scale with maintainability and reliability"
+title: "The Ultimate Guide to Running Apache Spark on AWS at Scale With Maintainability and Reliability"
 description: "From understanding the power of AWS Glue for beginners to delving deep into specialized services like SageMaker and Redshift, this post aims to provide clarity for developers seeking optimal performance, scalability, and cost-effectiveness in their Apache Spark workloads."
 tags:
   - data-engineering